AkkaPowerFramework/ManagedNode/README.md

 # AkkaPowerFramework ManagedNode

-Scripts and source code to create and configure a managed Node for the [AkkaPowerFramework](https://github.com/AkkaPowerFramework)
+Scripts and source code to create and configure a managed Node for the [AkkaPowerFramework](https://github.com/AkkaPowerFramework).

+This is the only component that needs to be "traditionally" installed on the Docker host and manages the installation of Framework Services.
+It is the only component that isn't implemented as a Docker container.
+It is also the only component needed to be installed to add resources to a Cluster.

 ## Akka Power Framework